 - How is the role of the husbands and fathers changing in this generation?

-- What are some tips and tricks for achieving a balance between work and family?
+- What are some tips and tricks for balancing work and family?

 - Balancing work and family as a single woman.